When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Teething Affects Breastfeeding

-Your Baby May Want to Nurse More
+Your Baby May Nurse More

 The best way to manage this is to go back to the basics of latching.
 Wait for a wide open mouth from baby, and be sure the latch is deep.
 Keep baby close to your body so that the nipple doesn’t get shallow in their mouth.